jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 Before deciding whether to renew a casino venue licence, the Gambling Commission must consider— (a) the application; and
   (b) the casino impact report; and
-  (c) any additional information or evidence provided by the applicant or person with a significant influence at the Gambling Commission's request; and
+  (c) any additional information or evidence provided by the applicant or person with a significant influence at the Gambling Commission’s request; and
   (d) any written submissions and other written and oral evidence; and (e) the compliance record of the applicant and persons with a significant influence; and (f) any views conveyed by a local authority after an opinion poll or community consultation process; and